aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/markermid/_index.md

 ---
 title: SVGBuilderExtensions.MarkerMid
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions MarkerMid method.
 Sets the marker-mid attribute for an SVG element specifying the marker at the mid points of a path
 type: docs
 weight: 1130
 url: /net/aspose.svg.builder/svgbuilderextensions/markermid/
 ---
-## MarkerMid&lt;TBuilder&gt;(this TBuilder, string) {#markermid_1}
+## MarkerMid&lt;TBuilder&gt;(*this TBuilder, string*) {#markermid_1}

 Sets the 'marker-mid' attribute for an SVG element, specifying the marker at the mid points of a path.